charlenexu20/car-car/README.md

 ## Instructions to run the project

-1. Go to https://gitlab.com/charlene.xu92/project-beta for the repo.
+1. Go to https://gitlab.com/charlene.xu92/project-beta and Fork the Repository
 2. Select the Clone option and copy the URL under HTTPS.
 3. In your terminal, enter `cd` to your projects directory.
 4. Enter the command: `git clone https://gitlab.com/charlene.xu92/project-beta`.